FlatBallFlyer/IBM-Data-Merge-Utility/idmu-editor/src/main/node/docs/howto.md

   action will add the selected directive to the template.
 - You may also rearrange the order of directives in the template by dragging the left hand side items and placing it in the right position.
+- To remove a directive from the template click on the 'red' cross button on the item.

 ![Configure Directives ](https://github.com/FlatBallFlyer/IBM-Data-Merge-Utility/blob/post-integ/idmu-editor/src/main/node/docs/screen-shots/drag-drop-directives.png)

+*Note* - After adding or changing directives and/or it's properties you must hit the 'Back' button on this panel, and then press the 'Save' button on the title bar.
+Otherwise your changes will not be saved.

 <a name="edit_template_directive_properties"/>
 ## Edit Template Directives